exercism/v3/languages/javascript/exercises/concept/array-transformations/.docs/instructions.md

 Elyse, magician-to-be, continues her training.
-She will be given several stacks of cards and attempt to transform those cards into different cards or even make certain cards appear, disappear, or change position within the deck.
+She will be given a deck of cards and attempt to transform that deck.
+She will make certain cards appear, disappear, change their values, or completely rearrange themselves.
-To make things a bit easier, she only starts the cards numbered 1 to 10 - although some of the tricks might create different cards.
+To make things easier, she usually only starts with cards numbered 1 to 10, although some of the tricks may result in larger cards being created.

 ## 1. - Double every single card